nhibernate/NHibernate-Caches/readme.md

 #### Build 3.0.0.Alpha2 (rev1318 of contrib) for NHibernate 3.0.0Alpha2
 * Breaking changes
-    * All cache provider works with .NET3.5
+    * All cache providers work with .NET3.5

 ** Improvement
     * [NHCH-24] - Strong naming and signing assemblies